gimbles/Keet/README.md

 Here's a handy command to install it in your project! - `wget https://raw.githubusercontent.com/Yush08/Keet/main/keet`

 # But, How do I configure it?
-Configuring parakeet doesn't require any knowledge of the Ruby language, even though it may seem like it at first.
+Configuring Keet doesn't require any knowledge of the Ruby language, even though it may seem like it at first.
 Here's an example!

 ```ruby
 GREET = "Welcome to the Zen build system"